The Gymnast: Critical response

 Barbara Ching wrote about Katya's expectations, "The comedian, in other words, embodies a procreative life force that Jerry negates.
 The laughter he provokes leads to nothing but a one-night stand."
 Dr. Michael Dunne wrote in his essay "Seinfeld as Intertextual Comedy":

 Pitt is admittedly wearing Austrian-looking clothes (because he had earlier hoped to go horseback riding in the park), and he has a thick black mustache on his upper lip (because he accidentally touched himself with ink-stained fingers), but Mr. Pitt is nothing like Hitler in any significant way.
 The intertextual joke is purely physical, and it requires little knowledge of history or politics.
 In fact, the less one knows about the Second World War, the funnier the joke is.
 Funny or not, however, it is apparent that the writers, Alec Berg and Jeff Schaffer, intended to communicate with their audience intertextually through this image.

 David Sims of The A.V.
 Club gave the episode an A− and wrote, "This is one of those Seinfeld episodes that disguises just how callous Jerry is being towards a woman through script innuendo ...
 George's plot feeds in nicely from last week, which was like a prelude to the imbecility on show this week.
 He inexplicably keeps getting chances with Lindsay despite ridiculous behavior like eating out of the trash and looking like a squeegee man, as if his ability to explain his way out of situations is messing with the universe's attempts to end the relationship."

+In ranking the best Seinfeld episodes, Vanity Fair had it at 126th,Screencrush had this episode at 44th, and Vulture had it at 19th.